whorfin/SomaFM/README.md

 ```console
 pip3 install somafm
 ```
-If you'd like to keep up with the latest version, just clone this repository to your system and run the script.
+This forked version is not backported, so you need to run it from this repository; no need to install if you don't want to, you can just run the `somafm` executable.

 ## Dependencies
 At minimum, this program requires Python 3 versions of the following libraries: